 Things to do nearby Garden Cottage (Howe Foot)

-Garden Cottage is situated on a quiet lane on the edge of Lowick, in the beautiful southern Lake District.
-A truly peaceful location, yet within an easy walk of two good pubs serving home cooked food.
-The 14th Century Farmers Arms and the Royal Oak are both traditional Lake District country pubs with open fires, flag floors and a selection of fine wines and guest ales.
-And it is only a brief 2-mile drive to the 17th century White Hart Inn in the village of Bouth with its extensive menu of meat, fish and vegetarian dishes all produced using local ingredients.
-For the real ale lover, their well stocked bar has featured over 200 guest ales over the last two years.
+Lowick, next to the River Lowick and to the south of Coniston Water, is a truly peaceful location.
+There are two good pubs serving delicious home cooked food: the 14th century Farmers Arms and the Royal Oak are both traditional Lake District country pubs with open fires, flag floors and a selection of fine wines and guest ales.
+It is only a brief drive to the 17th century White Hart Inn in the village of Bouth with its extensive menu of meat, fish and vegetarian dishes all produced using local ingredients.
+For the real ale lover, their well stocked bar will be a treat!

 Take the short trip to the picturesque setting at Coniston Water.
 The lake, which is around five miles long, is a great place to spend the day enjoying the great outdoors.
 Hire boats and bikes from Coniston Boating Centre or sit back, relax and take in the spectacular views from the Steam Yacht Gondola or Coniston Launch.
 The mountain of the Old Man of Coniston towers majestically above the lake and the village, where you’ll find a variety of shops, pubs and places to eat.
-Brantwood, the home of the great Victorian, John Ruskin, overlooks the eastern shore and is open to visitors with its beautiful gardens and views.
-The Ruskin Museum in the village features an exhibition about Sir Donald Campbell, who was killed making an attempt on the world speed record in his speedboat Bluebird in 1967.
+Brantwood, the home of the great Victorian, John Ruskin, overlooks the eastern shore and is open to visitors who can explore the house and beautiful gardens and take in the views.
+The Ruskin Museum in the village features an exhibition about Sir Donald Campbell, who was killed making an attempt on the world speed record in his speedboat, Bluebird, in 1967.

 Two miles from Hawkshead at Near Sawrey is Hill Top, the home of Beatrix Potter.
 Beatrix bought the house in 1905 with the royalties from her first few books and went on to write many of her famous children’s stories in this little 17th century stone house.
 Characters such as Tom Kitten, Samuel Whiskers and Jemima Puddleduck were all created here, and the books contain many pictures based on the house and garden.
-Take a stroll through this traditional cottage garden, with its scented old-fashioned flowers such as honeysuckle, foxgloves, lupins, peonies and lavender.
-When she died in 1943, she left Hill Top to the National Trust requesting that it be kept exactly as she left it, complete with her furniture and china, so it really is a time capsule of Beatrix Potter’s life.
+Take a stroll through this traditional cottage garden with its scented old-fashioned flowers such as honeysuckle, foxgloves, lupins, peonies and lavender.
+When she died in 1943, she left Hill Top to the National Trust, requesting that it be kept exactly as she left it, complete with her furniture and china, so it really is a time capsule of the beloved author’s life!

-The historic market town of Ulverston is built around a cobbled main street with specialist shops, restaurants, cafes and pubs with real ale and open fires.
+The historic market town of Ulverston is built around a cobbled main street with specialist shops, restaurants, cafés and pubs with real ale and open fires.
 Stan Laurel was born in Ulverston in June 1890, and the Laurel and Hardy museum provides an amazing variety of memorabilia on their life and work including photographs, letters and personal items.
 There is a small cinema showing free films all day.
-The magnificent Grade II listed Victorian gothic mansion at nearby Consihead Priory is now a Buddhist centre, which provides historical tours at the weekends.
+The magnificent Grade II listed Victorian gothic mansion at nearby Conishead Priory is now a Buddhist centre that provides historical tours at the weekends.
 Stop by for afternoon tea in the conservatory overlooking the beautiful grounds.

 If fine dining is your thing, Simon Rogan's renowned restaurant L’Enclume in the historic village of Cartmel serves up inventive cuisine in a perfect setting.
-Cartmel is around 12 miles from Garden Cottage and is a pretty village boasting a 12th century priory and the Cartmel Village Shop famous for its sticky toffee pudding!
+Cartmel is a pretty village boasting a 12th century priory and the Cartmel Village Shop, famous for its sticky toffee pudding!
 Nearby Holker Hall and Gardens holds regular events throughout the year including food markets, garden tours, and the annual Spring Fair.